pikvm/pikvm/docs/letsencrypt.md

 ## Route53 DNS

 This example shows that PiKVM may not be accessible from the internet, but you can still get a certificate if you use AWS Route53 DNS.
+Make sure you are running an image newer than 2022.06.20 and kvmd version 3.119-1 or greater.

 1. Switch filesystem to RW and install the Route53 DNS plugin:
    ```
    # rw
-   # pacman -S certbot-dns-Route53
+   # pacman -S certbot-dns-route53
    ```

 2. Configure Your AWS User